carlduevel/clometheus/README.md

 (prometheus/inc! :my-dear-counter) ; This is error prone: Get the label wrong and after all: What type is it of?
 What labels does it have?

 ```
-Instead to instrument something with clometheus, you just do it.
+Instead to instrument with clometheus, you just do it on the spot.
 No registry to take care of (if you do not want to) and no registration necessary:

 ```clojure